CharlesS940/unit_test_generator/README.md

 ## Features

 ### Manual Code Testing
-- **Multi-language Support**: Generate tests for Python, JavaScript, TypeScript, Java, and C# and Rust
+- **Multi-language Support**: Generate tests for Python, JavaScript, TypeScript, Java, C#, Go, and Rust
 - **Framework Flexibility**: Choose from popular testing frameworks for each language like pytest, Jest, JUnit, and more
 - **Interactive Code Editor**: Built-in Monaco editor with syntax highlighting to help with manual code input

 ### GitHub PR Analysis
 - **Automated PR Scanning**: Analyze entire GitHub pull requests to understand code changes
-- **Context-Aware Testing**: Generate tests that cover the specific changes made in the PR
+- **Context-Aware Testing**: Generate tests based on both full file content and specific changes
+- **File-by-File Processing**: Sequential analysis of each modified file for comprehensive coverage

 The application currently relies on the Mistral developper API key for test generation.
 It can be obtained and used for free with limited rates.
 I plan to deploy this application using Vercel soon which would allow users to generate tests without using their own API key.